Meet the Instructors

 Dora Lanier was recently named 2024 playwright in residence for Hypatia in the Woods to work on her new play Erasing Ophelia.
 Her plays include 7,433 Days of Silence, Portrait of Women at War, She Wants, Wife-Mother-Friend and Pioneer Women of the Northwest.
 For various utilities in the Puget Sound region, she’s written/co-written Detective SafetySmarts Explores Electrical Safety, Rhoda and the Grumpy Trash Can, Wanda Flipplefairy Finds Water, Protecting “R” Planet, Going Green Together, The 4R’s Challenge and Planet Protector Adventures!
 Since earning her MFA from the University of Wisconsin-Madison, Dora has appeared on stage and screen, most recently as Horvath in Enemy of the People on a Minnesota tour for Sod House Theater and the campus safety officer for the horror feature film 213 Bones.
 Her favorite roles include Mistress Quickly in Henry V, Rita in Educating Rita and Pam the Bingo Queen.

-Teaches: Mechanics of Writing Workshop and Writers Workshop for Middle School
+Teaches: Playwriting Workshop for Kids and Playwriting Workshop for Middle School

 Will Nelson